What are the Stages of the Menstrual Cycle?

 Symptoms

-Below are some of the signs which can help determine that the second phase has begun.
+Below are some of the signs that can help determine that the second phase has begun.

 • Higher energy levels